 - Add oil to a baking tray and leave the dough to rise for about 1 hour and until at least doubled in size.

-- Preheat the oven to 200ºC.
+- Preheat the oven to 200ºC / 392ºF / Gas mark 6.
 Press your fingers into the dough to make dimples.
-Drizzle with a little extra olive oil and sprinkle with chunky salt and stud with the fresh rosemary.
+Drizzle with a little extra olive oil and sprinkle with chunky salt.

-- Bake for 15 minutes until golden brown.
+- Bake for 15-25 minutes until golden brown.
+Timings will depend on the size of your bundt tin.
 When you tap the bottom of the focaccia it should sound hollow.
-Leave to cool.
+Leave to cool before serving… if you can.

 Nutrition